Xic Graphical Editor

 Click here to enter the on-line Xic help system.

 Xic is a full-featured physical layout editor, schematic editor, and analysis tool.
 In the physical editing mode, Xic is a hierarchical mask layout editor, with interactive and batch mode design rule checking, arbitrary angle polygon support, topological and parametric extraction, and many other advanced features.
 In electrical layout mode, Xic serves as a hierarchical electrical schematic editor and schematic capture front end.
-In the XicTools environment, circuit simulation can be performed and results analyzed from within Xic.
+In the XicTools environment (i.e., with the WRspice program also installed), circuit simulation can be performed and results analyzed from within Xic.

 Despite the array of features, Xic is intended to be straightforward and intuitive to use.
-A unique dual responsiveness to click and press/drag mouse input facilitates rapid development.
+A unique dual responsiveness to click and press/drag mouse input enhances productivity.

 Xic has complete and extensive on-line documentation available through an HTML-based help system.
 This help system can easily be augmented and customized by the user, so that the user's design rules and tips, and other technical information can be made available from within Xic through only a few keystrokes or mouse operations.
-In addition, the help viewer functions as a web browser, for convenient access to Internet resources, and can function as a graphical interface for user-generated scripts.
+In addition, the help viewer functions as a web browser (though only HTML-3.2 compliant, so most web pages will not display correctly) for convenient access to internet resources, and can function as a graphical interface for user-generated scripts.

-Xic is multi-lingual, and has extensive capabilities for converting between various file formats, allowing scaling, windowing and flattening operations, with or without reading the source file into the graphical editor.
-Xic uses 64-bit file offsets and internal memory management, to that on most platforms, multi-gigabyte input files can be processed (though, present releases are 32-bit applications which limits the total memory use to about three gigabytes).
+Xic has extensive capabilities for converting between various layout file formats, while optionally performing scaling, windowing and flattening operations, with or without reading the source file into the graphical editor.

 Xic can read and write the following file formats: